kaylazantello/Linux-Command-Line-Interpreter/README.md

 ```
 *This will create a file called 'newFile.txt' which will contain the two lines under the command*.

+### vi
+the 'vi' command can be used to edit the contents of a single file.
+'''
+> vi myFile.txt
+'''
+*This will open up an editor to insert text into myFile.txt*.

+Then, you need to press i, type whatever edit you want to make.
+To save the edits, press ESC key.
+Type :wq! filename
+Thus you will have successfuly edited a file.

 ### cp flags
 -i: confirms that you are ok overwriting a file
 -v: shows exactly what file is being copied and where it is being copied to